 This issue is emotional on both sides.
-Proponents don't like having to take lives of unborn kittens, but their position is based on pragmatic reasoning.
+Proponents of spaying don't like having to take lives of unborn kittens, but their position is based on pragmatic reasoning.
 Opponents simply do not like the taking of lives under any circumstances, whether born or unborn.

 The larger issue should be addressed first, that of an enormous cat overpopulation problem, primarily caused by cat owners' failure to spay or neuter their cats.
 Often the resulting pregnant female cats are thrown out on the street, where they and their surviving kittens continue to mate, and the offspring from those matings continue to mate.
 The horrifying reality is that a pregnant female cat and her descendants can account for the births of several hundred kittens in just a few years.
 (A female cat is capable of bearing at least three litters of kittens each year.)

 Animal rescue groups, humane societies, and TNR (trap-neuter-release) groups are overwhelmed in trying to staunch the flow of new kittens, and "kitten season," which extends for a long part of each year is met with dread by these groups.
 Dread, because they know that this year's kitten crop will be responsible for the deaths of last year's kittens, or older cats, at shelters.
 There isn't enough space to house them all, and something must give.
 It's a matter of supply and demand.
-In a world that loves kittens, kittens are a dime a dozen.

 - Spaying a rescued pregnant cat will help contain the overpopulation problem.
 There are too few homes for the huge number of homeless cats.

 - Spaying a pregnant rescued cat will help prevent the deaths of living cats and kittens.
 Even though a pregnant female cat might be adopted by the finder, with good homes waiting for her kittens, each of those kittens will indirectly be responsible for the death of a shelter cat or kitten that might have been adopted into one of those homes.
 A case in point is a rescuer who also fosters cats, with space limits to her ability to house them.
 She recently had to choose between spaying/aborting a pregnant cat that had been dumped on her doorstep or sending a litter of kittens she had been fostering to the local shelter, where they would have immediately been killed.
-So for the "greater good," she had the new cat spayed, even though it cost a lot of emotional pain.
+So for the "greater good," she had the new cat spayed, even though it caused a lot of emotional pain.